i0Ek3/meshell/README.md

 # Scripts

-Here are some foolish scripts for personal use, not all of these scripts have fully tested, be careful!
-You own RISK!!!
+Here are some foolish scripts for personal use, these scripts are not fully tested,  so be careful!

+> YOU OWN RISK!!!